therealigor007/NewEra/readme.txt

-this is just to test my new github
+this is just to test my new github test